 If you use cortisone, prednisone, or other corticosteroids, the following test results may suggest exogenous Cushing syndrome:

 - Low ACTH level

-- Low cortisol level (or high cortisol level) depending on the medicine you are taking
+- Low cortisol level (or high cortisol level) in the blood or urine, depending on the medicine you are taking

-- No response to an ACTH stimulation test
+- Abnormal response to a cosyntropin (ACTH) stimulation test

 - Low blood potassium level